DataDevils/DataBootCamp/docs/Streamflow_Task1.md

     * How did we know the units are cfs?
 The metadata.
 Can you find this information?

-    *\*Note: It's always good to include the units in a field name!*
+    ***\* Note: It's always good to include the units in a field name!***

-#### Plot streamflow data to look for gaps/outliers
+### ♦ <u>Exploring the data: Plots</u>

+While we now have our data in Excel, we should explore and inspect the data before we dive into our analysis.
+This may expose irregularities in the data, stemming either from our import process or in the dataset itself. **Plots** and **summary statistics** are a quick way to reveal any data gaps or outliers.
+We'll begin by looking at scatterplots of the data.

-* **Create a scatterplot of discharge over time**:
+##### Create a scatterplot of discharge over time:

 * Choose the data you want to plot:

-    * Highlight cells B1 and C1.
+  * Highlight cells **B1** and **C1**.
   * Press `ctrl`+`shift`+`↓` to select all data cells beneath your initial selection.

 * Create a scatter plot with straight lines from your selected data:

-    * From the `Insert` menu, over in the `Charts` panel, select the scatterplot dropdown, and chose an appropriate chart type given the data.
+  * From the **Insert** menu, over in the **Charts** panel, select the **scatterplot** dropdown, and chose an appropriate chart type given the data.
 (Straight lines makes sense since our data are based on measurements.)

   *Notice that the X-axis contains an odd sampling of dates and lots of dead space on either side.
 Different plot types behave differently in Excel, and scatterplots are finicky with dates, so we need to either manually adjust the x axis or chose a different plot type.
 We'll examine both ways...*

 * Format the X-axis to eliminate empty data space:

   * Double-click the x-axis to open the *Format Axis* menu.
   * In the *Format Axis* panel, click the *Axis Options* icon (looks like a bar chart).
   * Notice that the axis bounds are currently set from 0 to 50,000.
 To set these to our data's minimum and maximum values, just type them in as dates, e.g., `1930-10-01` and `2017-09-30`.

 * <u>Or</u>, you can convert your scatterplot to a 2-d line plot.

   * With the chart selected, and the `Design` tab active, select `Change Chart Type` to switch your scatterplot to a line plot. *Notice you can preview the design of a chart before committing to it.*
   * Notice that the date format is much tidier with a line plot...

-* **Adjust the aesthetics of your plot**
+##### Adjust the aesthetics of your plot

 * Change the title to something meaningful, such as “Neuse Streamflow near Clayton, NC”

-  * Add a y-axis label: `Design` -> `Add Chart Element` -> `Axis Titles` -> `Primary Vertical`
+* Add a y-axis label: **Design** -> **Add Chart Element** -> **Axis Titles** -> **Primary Vertical**

 * Change the y-axis bounds:

   * Set the maximum to 23,000; note the minimum drops to -2000.
 Change the minimum to 0

   * Set the display units to *Thousands*.

   * Delete the gridlines

   * Play with the colors, font sizes, borders, etc. Try setting your plot to use narrower lines to show more detail.

-* **Save your workbook...**

-#### Alter the units of your data
+### • *Task: Altering the units of your data*

 *You remembered that scientists like the metric system and you need to convert the data from cubic feet per second to cubic meters per second.
 You'll need to create a new column with the discharge values in these units and re-create a new plot.
 Here are the steps:*